legitzombie/CustomWallpapers/README.md

 2. Extract the ZIP

-3. Put your PNGs inside the Wallpapers folder
+3. Put your PNG inside the Wallpapers folder

 4. Launch Run.bat